renovate-bot/ss-o.github.io/content/posts/2022/08/zui_for_zi.md

 -zui_std_get_ganchor <module index> <instance index> <button text>
 ```

 Anchors cannot use global indexes and easily point to other modules.
 However, there are `top anchors` that point to each module.
 The top anchors can be hidden.
-However they are always accessible by this function.
+However, they are always accessible by this function.
 It fetches anchor pointing to module `<module index>`, instance `<instance index>`.
 The anchor will be having specified `<button text>`.
-You can use it as any other anchor, with the notable fact that handler cannot be specified, however a callback will be called on anchor's press: `-zui-standard-global-anchors-callback()`, with anchor's ID in `$1`, line number in `$2`, module index in `$3`, instance index in `$4`.
+You can use it as any other anchor, with the notable fact that handler cannot be specified, however, a callback will be called on anchor's press: `-zui-standard-global-anchors-callback()`, with anchor's ID in `$1`, line number in `$2`, module index in `$3`, instance index in `$4`.

 ---